outdreamer/build-a-cure/docs/tasks/function_to_do.md

           - design an algorithm that can find these stabilized structures efficiently in the data set, if they exist
           - example:
             - generating all the possible sub-species (stabilized solution structures) given a set of required & probable features of the general species (as well as other important variables like costs the species sustains & their interactions with environment & other species), so that if a deactivation in one direction occurs but there is a sub-species possibility in that direction, the algorithm adds nodes/iterations as needed to pursue that possibility in the data set, and retains a nonzero weight or activation path in that direction just in case, even if no examples of it are found in the data set, once the direction of a particular sub-species is identified in the network structure

-      - the whole point of 'weights' is to 'highlight features that are useful'
+      - the whole point of 'weights' is to 'highlight features that are useful' (after identifying & removing irrelevant variables like 'orientation' in the 'image-categorization' problem)
         - the corresponding error type for a learning method is:
           - 'if a learning method of weight update cant update weights in the structure that matches the actual prediction function'
         - other error types:
           - 'if a useful feature structure like a combination cant be identified by the network structures like the network feature/weight processing functions, the weights cant reflect the right feature structure to use in the prediction function'
             - its important to identify what feature structures a network structure set can identify & use
-            - you can also derive what feature structures would be useful to solve a particular problem
+            - you can also derive what feature structures would be useful to solve a particular problem & start with those as an initial structure when generating/identifying an algorithm to create those useful feature structures
               - example:
                 - for the 'image-categorization' problem, derive that 'features of varying size/position' (leading to 'subset' feature structures) might be a useful feature structure to generate in the network & assign weights based on this feature structure
                 - for the general 'find a prediction function' problem, derive that 'function-subset functions, variable subset functions, base functions, or data point subset-functions' might be useful feature structures to allocate training computation to

+      - identifying irrelevant variables for a problem type
+        - variable structures & interactions likely to indicate an irrelevant variable
+          - variables whose changes dont correlate with changes in the other variables, so they might as well be converted to a constant
+          - variables whose changes/interactions can be compressed in a type variable, where the type variable is sufficiently predictive & variations within that type are irrelevant

     - yes, there's more torture, every day Im on my diet Im going to torment you with my achievements